himberts/UsefulBashScripts/README.md

 Each script is not very challenging nor difficult to implement.
 However, they safe time, improve workflow and I don't have to remember every bash syntax.

+Some of the scripts are no longer nessecary.
+However, I keep them for my own record.

 # Installation
 Clone the repository and execute the script with ./[ScriptName].
 You may make the scripts globally excecutable but creating a symbolic link in /usr/local/bin/ .
 You may also use CreateNewCommand.sh for this task